package-chain/research/whitepaper.md

 eliminated the need for those things.

-# Decentralised and distributed backend for software building and distribution
+# Decentralised and distributed backend for building and distributing software
+By synthesis of nix, ccache, distcc and ipfs with blockchain technology we can solve these issues.

-## File layer
+## Storage layer
+A globally shared distributed decentralised file system.

 ### Block store
 The block store is located at `/ipfs/blocks/{cid}`.
 A file or directory is encoded using unixfsv2 to a list of blocks.
 Blocks can be added to the store concurrently.
-A db is maintained listing references to other blocks.
 Each block is represented by a file.
 After writing a block it is marked read only to prevent accidental modification.
+To speed up queries a db of block references is maintained.

 ### File system
 The block store is mounted as a read only fuse file system at `/ipfs/store`.
-The filesystem provides `/ipfs/store/{cid}/{path}` for efficiently reading unixfsv2 encoded directories.
-During reads the block store is checked for consistency, optionally hash rewriting is performed to allow self referential store paths.
+The filesystem provides different views of the block store.
+Each view is a plugin to the fuse file system. `/ipfs/store/{plugin}/{cid}/{path}`.
+A block, unixfsv2 views allow inspecting raw block contents and the decoded files and directories.
+During reads the block store is checked for consistency.

 ### Pinning and garbage collection
 Users can pin blocks by creating a symlink in `/ipfs/pins/per-user/{user}/{prog}/{cid}`